mfirojshaikh/SDWebServiceManagerObjectiveC/README.md

 	Stark digital Media Services Pvt.
 Ltd.

 ## License
-SDCalendar is released under the MIT license.
+SDWebServiceManager is released under the MIT license.
 See the LICENSE file for more info.